bionic-gpt/bionic-gpt/website/content/docs/production/k8-setup.md

 kubectl port-forward service/bionic-gpt-db-cluster-rw 5455:5432 --namespace=bionic-gpt
 ```

-And now we can connect using details from the postgres URL aboce.
+And now we can connect using details from the postgres URL above.

 ```sh
 psql postgres://application:gpBrTQNNyQOY1plcW5Yj@localhost:5455/app?sslmode=require